Tips for Autumn Re-Leaf

 Why am I paying so much attention to autumn?
 Well, a) I find it quite beautiful and fun; b) it has great health benefits.
 The more we actively engage with seasonal shifts, the more our minds and bodies can adjust and acclimate.
 Psst, this is mindfulness.

-Throughout this blog you’ll find seven leafy ways you can have fun and engage with fall foliage.
+Throughout this blog you’ll find leafy ways you can have fun and engage with fall foliage.
 Try one or all seven.
 Choose your own adventure!

 So, Why DO Leaves Change Color in the Fall?